Constitution Day

 Having a hard time parsing the old language of the Constitution itself?
 Annenberg Classroom offers a wonderful guide that goes through every Article and Section is a concise way.

 Ever wanted to jam out to a song-ified version of the 27 amendments?
-Radiolab has done just that, in their podcast!
-Listen in, and learn more about the amendments!
+Radiolab did just that, in their 2018 podcast!
+Listen in and learn more about the amendments!

 Curious to know how Supreme Court Justices feel about the Constitution?
 In this video, Supreme Court Justices Sandra Day O’Connor and Stephen G. Breyer answer questions from university students about why we need a written Constitution and what it says about the Supreme Court and its rulings.